PHPCompatibility/PHPCompatibilityAll/README.md

 # For a Joomla project which should be compatible with PHP 5.3 up to and including PHP 7.0:
 ./vendor/bin/phpcs -p . --standard=PHPCompatibilityJoomla --runtime-set testVersion 5.3-7.0

-# For a project using both the Paragonie Sodium Compat polyfill as well as the Symfony PHP 7.1 polyfill and which should be compatible with PHP 5.4 and higher:
+# For a project using both the Paragonie Sodium Compat polyfill, as well as the Symfony
+# PHP 7.1 polyfill and which should be compatible with PHP 5.4 and higher:
-./vendor/bin/phpcs -p . --standard=PHPCompatibilityParagonieSodiumCompat,PHPCompatibilitySymfonyPolyfillPHP71 --runtime-set testVersion 5.4-
+vendor/bin/phpcs -p . --standard=PHPCompatibilityParagonieSodiumCompat,PHPCompatibilitySymfonyPolyfillPHP71 --runtime-set testVersion 5.4-
 ```

 For more detailed information, see the README of the main [PHPCompatibility](https://github.com/PHPCompatibility/PHPCompatibility#sniffing-your-code-for-compatibility-with-specific-php-versions) standard.